 3.5.1.
 General Information on 1080p Configurations

-Since an XT3 server running Multicam 14.00 (or higher) is at least fitted with an H3X and V3X boards, the EVS video server working in 1080p encodes or decodes natively the full 1080p video in a single file on the EVS server.
+The EVS video server working in 1080p encodes or decodes natively the full 1080p video on the EVS server.
 This provides file interoperability, without requiring transcoding.

 The 1080p is available when the following software requirements are met: